evac2742/ADV-Jigsaw-Writeup/template.md

 # Process Writeup

 ## Name: Eva Chen
-## Course: SEP10(Web Design)
+## Course: SEP10 Web Design
 ## Period: 7
-## Concept: AVD Jigsaw Writeup
+## Concept: Applied Visual Design Jigsaw

   ### Context

+We are currently in  Unit 1, web design.
+The topic for the project is applying visual designs.
 In this project, every group had a topic.
 We had to make a webpage about the topic.
 My group's topic was animations.
 We learned lessons on FCC(Free Code Camp) and we were able to create a simple webpage about the lessons we learned.

 ### FreeCodeCamp
 In FCC, it was really fun because I was able to solve challenges as I went though the lesssons.
 Some of the lessons on FCC include ```Animation-name```, ```keyframes```, color, ```Animation-iteration-count```, and ```Animation-Timing-Functions```.
 Theses were also the topics included into the project.
 Each topic had its own header and we explained how each element worked.

+**Here are some of the other topics that other groups did:**
+* Basic (text-align, height, strong, s, horizontal lines, background-color, etc..)
+* Colors (Hue, gradient, etc..)
+* Positioning (relative, absolute property, fixed property, float property, z-index, auto)
+* Geometry (skewX, skewY, hover, transform, scale,, rotate, box shadows)
+* Animation (animation-name, keyframes, color, animation-iteration-count, animation-timing-functions)

 For example, we explained how ```Animation-name```  was used to name an animation so that it is easier to select that specific animation.
 Here's an example: